Page recovery this topic of our forums

 We take the value of 3 kWh / shower for the rest corresponding to a 90L shower or a long shower (9 minutes opened tap)

-c) Average final bill with electric hot water with a price of 0.2 € / kWh electric (Belgium): around 1 € / shower (0.5 € / economic shower and 1.5 € / long shower)
+c) Average final bill with electric hot water with a price of 0.2 € / electric kWh (Belgium): around 1 € / shower (0.5 € / economy shower and 1.5 € / long shower)

 The ventilation is also interesting: 40% of the price for water and 60% for water heating.
-I thought that the share of heating would be higher ... especially since I took electrical energy, that is to say the most expensive.
+I thought that the part of the heating would be higher… especially since I took the electric energy, ie the most expensive.

-In oil heating we are around 0.1 € / kWh, for an oil shower, we are therefore 0.7 € and the share of water therefore costs more than energy!
+For oil heating, we cost around 0.1 € / kWh, for an oil shower, we are therefore at 0.7 € and the share of water therefore costs more than energy!

-There would be a more global questioning to be done for this particular case: renewable water is more expensive than exhaustible oil?
-Gee ...
+There would be a more global questioning to be done for this particular case: renewable water costs more than exhaustible oil?
+Bigre ...

-In the end for a family of 4 people, just the price "shower" (1 shower / day per person) can return to 4 € / day and therefore 120 € / month, in short it starts to make money especially now! !
+In the end, for a family of 4 people, the “shower” price alone (1 shower / day per person) can amount to 4 € / day and therefore 120 € / month, in short, it is starting to make money, especially at the moment! !

-It might be interesting to pass the price with the variable "duration" in the shower to get a value of the price in € / minute of shower ...
-I would do it if asked after your comments or suggestions.
+It would be perhaps interesting to pass the price with the variable "duration" in the shower to obtain a value of the price in € / minute of shower ...
+I would do it if asked after your remarks or suggestions.